daniache/webapp/README.md

 This project requires:

-Java 8 or higher
+Java 8 or higher,
-JAVASE -11 in Eclipse(for deployment purpose)
+JAVASE -11 in Eclipse(for deployment purpose),
-Eclipse
+Eclipse,
-Tomcat 9 or higher
+Tomcat 9 or higher,
 mysql server v.
-5.7
+5.7,
 mysql workbench v.
-5.7 or higher
+5.7 or higher,

 1. Make sure that the project has the following files:
    - in the controllers package there should be one api servlets named ApisFilm and ResponseUtils.